 After the Space Act of 1958 had accelerated U.S. plans and programs for space exploration, the DSN was established when the Goldstone site, then part of the U.S. Army's Fort Irwin military reservation, was selected by NASA JPL for an early tracking station to meet the requirements of the Pioneer 3 mission.
 DSN officially began operations on December 6, 1958 with the launch of the Pioneer spacecraft.
 The Pioneer Site is no longer active but Goldstone now has active Stations at the Echo, Mars, Apollo, Uranus, and Gemini sites.
 The Venus Site is now reserved for DSN research and development activities.

-1168 In the 1960's, the advent of deep space missions that needed constant contact between Earth and spacecraft 1169 resulted in the expansion of DSN overseas.
-A bilateral agreement between U.S. and Australian governments led to 1170 the establishment of a tracking station outside Canberra in 1960.
-A similar agreement with the government of 1171 Spain resulted in the construction of another tracking station near Madrid in 1964.
-Today, the DSN operates 20 1172 antennas in the three countries.
-DSN continues to be the principal means of communications with spacecraft 1173 beyond low Earth orbit for NASA missions, and continues to play a vital role in supporting major NASA missions 1174 such as Spirit and Opportunity (Mars Rovers), Cassini, Mars Reconnaissance Orbiter, Mars Odyssey and New 1175 Horizons.
+In the 1960's, the advent of deep space missions that needed constant contact between Earth and spacecraft resulted in the expansion of DSN overseas.
+A bilateral agreement between U.S. and Australian governments led to the establishment of a tracking station outside Canberra in 1960.
+A similar agreement with the government of Spain resulted in the construction of another tracking station near Madrid in 1964.
+Today, the DSN operates 20 antennas in the three countries.
+DSN continues to be the principal means of communications with spacecraft beyond low Earth orbit for NASA missions, and continues to play a vital role in supporting major NASA missions such as Spirit and Opportunity (Mars Rovers), Cassini, Mars Reconnaissance Orbiter, Mars Odyssey, New Horizons, and the Mars Science Laboratory (MSL).

-1176 1.2.3 Mission and Capabilities
+1.2.3 Mission and Capabilities

-- 1178 NASA JPL is a world class space exploration facility, with a mission that calls for: - Robotic Mission Formulation, Implementation, Operation, and Science; - Multiple Unique NASA Research and Technology Capabilities and Strategic Assets; and - JPL DSN Supporting Multiple Deep Space and Near Earth Mission Operations for NASA and International Agencies. - 1183 NASA JPL's primary mission is the planning, advocacy, and execution of unmanned exploratory scientific flight - 1184 through the solar system.
-This includes activities in the areas of planetary exploration, earth science, astrobiology, - telecommunications, and astrophysics.
+NASA JPL is a world class space exploration facility, with a mission that calls for:

+- Robotic Mission Formulation, Implementation, Operation, and Science; - Multiple Unique NASA Research and Technology Capabilities and Strategic Assets; and - JPL DSN Supporting Multiple Deep Space and Near Earth Mission Operations for NASA and International Agencies.

+NASA JPL's primary mission is the planning, advocacy, and execution of unmanned exploratory scientific flight through the solar system.
+This includes activities in the areas of planetary exploration, earth science, astrobiology, telecommunications, and astrophysics.
 Each of these areas is described below:

-1186 Planetary Exploration
+Planetary Exploration

-From the early Ranger and Surveyor missions to the Moon, NASA JPL's exploration of the solar system has subsequently led the world to Mercury, Venus, and Mars via the Mariner series, to Jupiter and the outer planets through the Voyager program, and continues today with the Mars Exploration Rovers, the Cassini and Galileo missions to Saturn and Jupiter, and the Prometheus program to explore the icy moons of Jupiter.
+From the early Ranger and Surveyor missions to the Moon, NASA JPL's exploration of the solar system has subsequently led the world to Mercury, Venus, and Mars via the Mariner series, to Jupiter and the outer planets through the Voyager program, and continues today with the Mars Exploration Rovers, the Cassini and Galileo missions and Juno mission to Saturn and Jupiter.

-1191 Earth Science
+Earth Science

-- 1192 In the late 1970's, JPL engineers and scientists realized that the sensors they were developing for interplanetary - 1193 missions could be turned upon Earth itself to better understand our home planet.
-This has led to a series of highly - 1194 successful Earth-orbiting missions that have evolved into a segment of the Laboratory's activities, now sponsored - 1195 by NASA's Office of Earth Sciences.
+In the late 1970's, JPL engineers and scientists realized that the sensors, radars and cameras they were developing for interplanetary missions could be turned upon Earth itself to better understand our home planet.
+This has led to a series of highly successful Earth-orbiting missions and instruments that have evolved into a segment of the Laboratory's activities, now sponsored by NASA's Office of Earth Sciences.

-1196 Astrobiology
+Astrobiology

-The newly emerging field of astrobiology is the quest to understand the potentials for life in other parts of the universe.
+The newly emerging field of astrobiology is the quest to understand the potential for life in other parts of the universe.
 The first search for life on Mars was conducted in 1975 when NASA launched the Viking mission's two orbiter spacecraft and two Martian Landers.
-The JPL-designed and -built Cassini mission to Saturn, launched in 1997, is carrying the European Space Agency's Huygens probe, which descended to the surface of Titan, Saturn's largest moon, upon arrival at the ringed planet in January 2005.
+The JPL-designed and -built Cassini mission to Saturn, launched in 1997, carried the European Space Agency's Huygens probe, which descended to the surface of Titan, Saturn's largest moon, upon arrival at the ringed planet in January 2005.
 Titan appears to host organic chemistry possibly like that which led to the existence of life on Earth.

-1203 Telecommunications
+Telecommunications